Colorado Eagles top South Carolina Stingrays in 2OT in Game 1 of ECHL’s Kelly Cup Finals

 Colorado's Cam Maclise took an interference minor 15:18 into the third, and during the ensuing power play South Carolina set up an attack in the Eagles' zone that paid off moments after the penalty expired.

 Scott McParland snuck backdoor and buried a feed from Derek Arnold to put the Stingrays up 2-1 with less than four minutes left in the third period, stunning the raucous crowd to silence.

 The Eagles pulled Hafner with 1:30 left and fired on net with abandon.
 Their slap shots thudded wide and South Carolina stayed tight in front of the goal to prevent anything from sneaking through.
 The Stingrays almost — almost — did it.

 Colorado kept its attack up as the clock ticked inside 30 seconds, 15 seconds, 10 seconds.
-Register blindly slid one toward the net that somewhere in a mass of bodies deflected off Garbowsky and slid past Milner with 2.5 seconds left.
+Register blindly slid one toward the net that somewhere in a mass of bodies deflected off of Garbowsky and slid past Milner' with 2.5 seconds left.

 "I don't know (how it went in)," Register said.
 "Honestly, at the end of the day it really doesn't matter."

 Said Garbowsky: "It was just a mad scramble.
 I don't know if it was five-hole or what."

 The elated Eagles ate Clif Bars and peanut butter and jelly sandwiches between the third period and overtime to try to refuel.
 Mostly, though, teams looked exhausted throughout the first overtime.
 Colorado had a chance with a four-on-two it couldn't finish, and South Carolina had a three-on-one rush with five seconds left that was whistled offside; those were the best chances in the frame.

 The Eagles earned their seventh power play of the game halfway through the second overtime.
 Their previous six brought chances but no conversions against the Stingrays' 87.8 percent penalty kill.